konstantin-eu/langrepeater/README.md

 b) transcription with word timestamps are generated
 c) transcription is broken down into complete sentences https://spacy.io/ and subtitles are generated
 d) english translation is added to german subtitles
-e) Optionally my special windows Video player can be used with support of repetition of each subtitle and rewinding to the next subtitle - very convenient for Language learning.
-TODO. add video player link.
+e) Optionally my special windows Video player can be used with support of repetition of each subtitle and rewinding to the next subtitle - very convenient for Language learning (https://github.com/konstantin-eu/lr-player-wpf)

-infile - wav file with german speech (could be anything, movies, podcasts, songs, learning materials) --create_audio - create audio and subtitles instead of video file for android app (TODO link to android app) example infile in git: audio/fairytale_1.wav
+infile - wav file with german speech (could be anything, movies, podcasts, songs, learning materials) --create_audio - create audio and subtitles instead of video file for android app (https://github.com/konstantin-eu/lr-player) example infile in git: audio/fairytale_1.wav